had2020/Morse-Code-Code-Plus/README.md

 Abstract:

 Do you enjoy abstract suffering?
 Then this langauge is just ripe for you!
-Back in my days people had to right code in machine code.
+Back in my days people had to write code in machine code.
 The only real pure form of code.
 Langauges like BF are too bloated.
 The great Machine God would be displeased.
 Other more hertical even suggest of thing like Assembly, which is basically turning code into toy building blocks.
 Code is not a tool, it is a gift of the machine code.
 Some hertical wizards even deal in C, playing with dealy hanging pointors and memory courption.
 While other stright up hertics in python, are spoon feed by the python virtual machines.
 They along with the others of their kindling are all in needed of the